AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 Note that sanitizers have a huge impact on CPU (= less executions per second) and RAM usage.
 Also you should only run one afl-fuzz instance per sanitizer type.
-This is enough because a use-after-free bug will be picked up, e.g. by ASAN (address sanitizer) anyway when syncing to other fuzzing instances, so not all fuzzing instances need to be instrumented with ASAN.
+This is enough because a use-after-free bug will be picked up, e.g., by ASAN (address sanitizer) anyway when syncing to other fuzzing instances, so not all fuzzing instances need to be instrumented with ASAN.